orimetzer/AWS_spot_prices/README.md

 An application for pulling and displaying AWS current spot prices<br>
 The backend and the data extraction was made with python and modules such as - psycopg2 and boto3.
 The data was stored in a Postgres DB.
-The frontend was made with React and Vite. <br>
+The frontend was made with React and Vite and an integration with Python using Flask module. <br>

 **Project Setup Instructions**<br>